thedarkwriter/courseware-lms-content/_lmscontent/configuring_a_service/content.md

 `welcome_msg = Welcome to Robby, running on HOSTNAME!`

 *HOSTNAME* indicates where the actual hostname of the server being configured must be inserted into the string.
-When writing Puppet code, you use Puppet "facts" to retrieve information about the server that you are configuring.
+When writing Puppet code, you use Puppet **facts** to retrieve information about the server that you are configuring.

 The `fqdn` fact contains the fully-qualified domain name for the server that is being configured.
 This fact might have the value of `web1`, `web2`, `db1`, etc. depending on the machine that is being configured.